MESGJanie/documentation/workflow/cli/validation.md

 # Validation

-Before each deployment your file will be verified by the `MESG CLI` but you can at anytime check if your file is well formatted and valid using the following command :
+Before each deployment your file will be verified by the {{ book.cli }} but you can at anytime check if your file is well formatted and valid using the following command :

 ```bash
 mesg-cli validate workflow.yml